trancethehuman/aquarium-database/README.md

-# aquarium-database
+# aquarium-database-backend
- a fish & plant search tool!
+a fish and plant database